AIDC-AI/Marco-o1/README.md

 <!-- This is our initial version, and we will continue to update and enhance the model's reasoning capabilities. -->

-1. [Coming Soon] 🏃 **Reward Models:** We are working on training reward models, including Outcome Reward Modeling (ORM) and Policy Reward Modeling (PRM), to provide a more accurate reward signal for MCTS.
+1. [Coming Soon] 🏃 **Reward Models:** We are working on training reward models, including Outcome Reward Modeling (ORM) and Process Reward Modeling (PRM), to provide a more accurate reward signal for MCTS.
 A more precise reward function will help reduce randomness in tree search results and improve overall performance.

 2. [Coming Soon] 🏃 **Reinforcement Learning:** We are conducting reinforcement learning training to develop better reasoning models.
 By utilizing RL techniques, we aim to refine the model's decision-making processes and further enhance its problem-solving abilities.